liske/snmd-core/doc/arch.rst

 Data Aquision
 =============

 The *Data Aquision* layer collects data and publishes them to a MQTT message broker.
-The collected data can be in any binary format as long there is a approperiate widget library for SNMD to do the visualization.
+The collected data can be in any (binary) format as long there is a approperiate widget library for SNMD to do the visualization.

 nag2mqtt
 --------
 The nagios plugin `nag2mqtt <https://github.com/DE-IBH/nag2mqtt/>`_ can be used to publish nagios state and performance data to a MQTT message broker using JSON.
-SNMD ships with a corresponding library (*snmd-widgets-nagios*).
+SNMD ships with a corresponding widget library (*snmd-widgets-nagios*).

 MQTT Message Broker